rudeboybert/MATH241/Lec31 GitHub/GitHub.md

-What is Version Control?
+How do you keep a history of file changes?
 ========================================================

 The **version control** model

 ![alt text](version-control-edit-commit.png)

-You can rewind copies of an entire directory to past versions you know work.
+You can rewind copies of an **entire directory** to past versions you know work.

 Other Benefits
 ========================================================

-* Easy to set up **reproducible research** practices: repository should contain **all** files necessary to reproduce/replicate whatever task and set up for easy sharing.
+* Easy to set up **reproducible research** practices: repository should contain **all** files necessary to reproduce/replicate the task in an easy to share fashion.
-* Allows for multiple people to edit the same files (we won't focus on such collaboration)
+* Allows for multiple people to edit the same files (we won't focus on such collaboration, for you to learn on your own)
 * Syncs seamlessly with RStudio.